Western Australia Wildflowers Guide: When + Where to See Them

 The best spots to see wildflowers near Mingenew are Mingenew Hill and Depot Hill.

 Mingenew Hill is located in the town.
 A scenic lookout at the top of the hill provides panoramic views across the surrounding farmlands, including golden canola crops.
-You’ll find lots of yellow pom poms at the top of the hill, and purple fringe lilies on the driveway to the top carpark.
+You’ll find lots of yellow pom poms at the top of the hill, and purple fringe lilies on the driveway to the top car park.

 Depot Hill is a 15-minute west out of Mingenew town.
 It is a gentle walk through the reserve until you reach an old World War II Army Rifle Range stone bunker.
 We saw pink everlastings, lots of wattles, an abundance of cowslip orchids and other native orchids when visiting in August 2022.